sass/sass/proposal/color-4-new-spaces.changes.md

   `color.adjust()` functions allow manipulating legacy colors in any legacy space, if the `$space` argument is not explicitly set.

+* Remove `in` prefix from the color interpolation method syntax, since the Sass function syntax is already explicit about which parameter is where.

 ## Draft 1.1

 * Expand the summary section to describe more of the proposal.